macbud/flutter_complete_guide/README.md

 ✅ array.elementAt(index), array[index]
 ✅ question index (quiz app)
 ✅ StatelessWidget into StatefulWidget (CTRL + SHIFT + R - refactor), setState to rebuild
-✅ Public: class MyApp into Private: class _MyApp  (private properties and methods also)(at L37)
+✅ Public: class MyApp into Private: class _MyApp  (private properties and methods also)(using in same lib/file)(at L37)
 ✅ new file, adding 'final' (L38)
 ✅ adding cointainer (child, padding, border, margin)(w/ width: double.infinity) - first styling (L39)
 ✅ CTRL+LMC (framework code)
 ✅ styling buttons
 ✅ Answer class (L43)
-✅ mappin
+✅ mapping
 ✅ mapping a lists to a widgets (L45!) / list in a list -> ... (spread operator)
+✅ final (can't be changed at runtime, initialy can be assigned, thereafter property/variable can't be changed again), const (... at compile-time), enum